 TUTO Cylindrical Metal Tea Box to Personalize

 What's more comforting than a steaming cup of tea at the start of autumn?
-With the air refreshing as the days go by, this season is conducive to warm moments shared around a hot drink.
+With the air getting cooler as the days go by, this season is perfect for cozy moments shared around a hot drink.
 For this new article, I wanted to teach you how to customize a cylindrical tea box with Japanese paper.
-This DIY is much simpler than it seems and actually requires very little equipment!
+This DIY is much simpler than it seems and actually requires very little material!

-Tea (and more particularly green tea, ryokucha in Japanese) is an integral part of Japanese culture.
-It is particularly linked to the way of tea ( sado in Japanese) thought by the monk Sen no Rikyu in the 16th century.
-This ceremonial practice corresponds to a sequence of codified gestures, carried out by a master of ceremonies, for the preparation and tasting of matcha (a finely ground green tea) for his guests.
+Tea (and more specifically green tea, ryokucha in Japanese) is an integral part of Japanese culture.
+It is notably linked to the way of tea ( sado in Japanese) conceived by the monk Sen no Rikyu in the 16th century.
+This ceremonial practice corresponds to a series of codified gestures, carried out by a master of ceremonies, for the preparation and tasting of a matcha (a finely ground green tea) for his guests.

-This DIY essentially comes down to two steps: cutting and gluing.
-The explanations that I will give you below can easily be applied to other models of cylindrical boxes such as view boxes for example.
+This DIY project essentially consists of two steps: cutting and gluing.
+The instructions I'm going to give you below can easily be adapted for other cylindrical box models, such as display boxes, for example.

 - a quarter sheet of Japanese paper (in the colors and patterns of your choice),

-Using 1 quarter of a leaf , you can decorate 2 cylindrical tea boxes of medium size and 2 cylindrical tea boxes small size
+With 1 quarter of a leaf , you can decorate 2 cylindrical tea boxes with medium size and 2 cylindrical tea boxes small size

 - To decorate 1 medium-sized cylindrical tea box, you will need to cut : 2 strips, one 27cm wide by 3.2cm high and the other 27cm wide by 7.8cm high as well as a circle approximately 10cm in diameter.